Join the Fleet

 To truly enjoy the sport of sailing on Cuba Lake, you are going to need a sailboat; not just any sailboat, but one like others in the fleet, so that you can fully learn and fairly test your skills as a sailing crew.

-Here at Cuba Lake, C Scows are now the boats of choice for adult members and their families, with more than twenty being actively sailed.
-We have a half dozen MC Scows, a smaller version of the same boat, sailed by members who usually go out alone.
+Here at Cuba Lake, we have MC Scows, a smaller version of the C Scow, sailed by members who usually go out alone.
+C Scows can accomodate a family of three persons.
 Sunfish are also a popular smaller boat for beginning sailors.
 For sailors under the age of 13 our most popular boat is the O’Pen Bic, which is easy to sail, and self-bailing!
 For our youngest, Optimist sailboats are most popular.
 The club also owns a small fleet of 420’s for our teenagers to use to build their sailing skills.

 How Much?